experimentzone-team/ExperimentZoneSite/collections/_posts/2021-03-25-CRO-ecommerce-business.md

 <br>

-## Reason #3: CRO Results in a better, more valuable eCommerce experience
+## Reason #3: CRO Results in a better, more valuable ecommerce experience

 To provide the best website experience possible, CRO provides you with services that remove obstacles that prevent customers from completing a purchase.
 When customers can avoid roadblocks, they have a better experience on your website.
 In turn, these customers are more likely to make a purchase on your website.